A good, clear, concise, thorough set of Construction Documents can save a lot of money and aggravation.

 Now, what if you were paid hourly to figure it out, wouldn’t you (perhaps unethically) take your sweet time to move across the finish line?
 What if the instructions to assemble that piece of furniture were unclear and you were getting paid to stay on the phone with the manufacturer asking for help through their 800 number?
 In a perfect dream world, we would be all capitalizing by just sitting at the phone with IKEA all day long, right?

 Well, in construction it works pretty much the same way.
 The General Contractor will keep sending your Architect RFIs (Request For Information) and charge you for the time lost on the field while he or she is waiting for an answer.
-I know, this may be an oversimplified example, but you will be surprised about how this little “trick”, one day at a time, will run your project slower to take much more more time and unnecessary drain your pockets.
+I know, this may be an oversimplified example, but you will be surprised about how this little “trick”, one day at a time, will run your project slower to take much more more time and unnecessarily drain your pockets.
 We all know that time is money.
 That extra month or two of interest paid to the bank plus the GC management will add up and it will always be so, so difficult to track it down and identify the real cause on a granular level, while the time spent doing that will almost never be worth the efforts.
-I know of projects where this was done where we were talking about millions of dollars that did not add up and a pricey accounting investigator was eventually hired to find that hole.
+I know of projects where this trick was played and were talking about millions of dollars that did not add up while a pricey accounting investigator was eventually hired to find that hole.

 That “hole” is almost never the result of unethical action (even if I do admit that some GCs out there can play this game so well…) but rather part of the process when the information provided - the instructions - is incomplete.